jaspindersingh83/Edmonton_Hack/Mylearnings.md

 * Applied Redux-Thunk to make the transitions smooth between Signup and Login..The error was persisting in props..Now implemented a timeout action with dispatch in Thunk.
 Using Redux Promise and Thunk both.
 Need to learn how to handle everything with Thunk only.

+* Content

+* Uploading content to S3 is a challenge.
+Amazon has done a great job with AWS-SDK, but I got struck at parsing HTML data from a multiform on client side.
+I used multer-S3 with multer but it was difficult for me to understand as Multer is a high level middleware that piggy backs on Busboy.
+Busboy is low level and helps me understand under the hood stuff better.

+* The critical decision is design of the ContentModel.
+I want customer side rendeing to be fast.
+I can either have a simple hashtable with (genre,title,thumbnailUrl, imageUrl....etc) or a model with following format(genre,carouselItems:[title,thumbnailUrl, imageUrl....etc]).
+The BigO of latter case for carousel rendering will be O(n) as I will get data in array form itself.
+But in first case I will get the data with a filter on genre and then will have to put same data in array and sort it.
+Will take O(nlogn).
+So decided to do heavy lifting on upload side.
+The BigO of finding video by id is going to be same in both cases as under the hood mongoDb uses hash index, so O(1) in both cases.

+* Learning to Create one to many relationship in mongoose was fun